 This aster prefers moist to average soils consisting of loam or clay.
 It will grow in full to partial sun and bloom from August to September.
 It will reach heights of 3 – 6 feet and spreads 2 – 3 feet.
 This aster is also a critical fall nectar source for Monarchs on their fall migration to Mexico.
 It is attractive to bees, bumblebees and butterflies.
 Also a larval plant for some butterflies.

+There are 125 varieties of goldenrod native to North America and 30 of these are native to Ontario.
 From our research, the best fit goldenrod for late nectar production is the Canada goldenrod or late goldenrod.
 Solidago altissima blooms and produces nectar from September through till late October.
 Some years, it will even produce nectar till early December, weather permitting.
 It is a terrific choice for naturalization projects but we feel it may not be the best candidate for your cultivated garden.
 Canada goldenrod can be quite aggressive.

 RIGID GOLDENROD (Solidago rigida)